This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An organ transplant or weak immune system

-What if my child misses a dose of the pneumococcal vaccine?
+What happens if my child misses a dose of the pneumococcal vaccine?

-Your child will need 1 vaccine dose if he is 2 to 5 years old and is not completely vaccinated.
-If your child misses a scheduled dose of the vaccine, the remaining shots should still be completed.
+Your child will need 1 dose if he or she is 2 to 5 years old and is not completely vaccinated.
+If your child misses a scheduled dose, the remaining doses should still be completed.
 Ask your child's healthcare provider when to return for the next dose.

 Who should not get the pneumococcal vaccine or should wait to get it?

-- Your child should not get the vaccine if he has had an allergic reaction to the vaccine or any component of the vaccine.
+- Your child should not get the vaccine if he or she has had an allergic reaction to the vaccine or any part of the vaccine.

 What are the risks of the pneumococcal vaccine?

 The area where the vaccine was given may be red, tender, or swollen.
 Your child may get a fever and be fussy or irritable.
-He may have a decreased appetite.
-He may still get pneumococcal disease, even after he gets the vaccine.
+He or she may have a decreased appetite.
+Your child may still get pneumococcal disease, even after he or she gets the vaccine.
 Your child may have an allergic reaction to the vaccine.
 This can be life-threatening.